 This takes a couple of days but is as easy as sprinkling salt onto a piece of fish.
 The grated beets give the salmon a beautiful red color.

-1. Mix the salt, sugar and pepper in a large bowl.
+1. Mix the salt, sugar, and pepper in a large bowl.

 3. Place plastic wrap tightly on top of the coated salmon.
 Flip it over, using the plastic to keep the salt and seasonings in place.
 Repeat the coating on the other side.

 4. Lay the second piece of salmon skin side down on the same work surface.
 Cover evenly with the salt mixture, then dill, then beats.
 Place the second piece of salmon directly on top of the first piece, seasoned side down.
 Season the exposed skin side.
-Fold the plastic wrap tightly around the sandwiched filets, leaving the side ends open (this allows for juices to escape while curing).
+Fold the plastic wrap tightly around the sandwiched fillets, leaving the side ends open (this allows for juices to escape while curing).

-6. Serve thinly sliced with bread or crackers, lemon, red onion and capers.
+6. Serve thinly sliced with bread or crackers, lemon, red onion, and capers.